 Describe other approaches and design alternatives that were considered to achieve the project’s objectives and why the proposed alternative was selected.

 An alternative daylight channel screening analysis was performed during the Early Feasibility study phase.
 The screening analysis considered three daylight alternative alignments for connecting the marsh to Puget Sound.
 As described in the Early Feasibility study, the proposed daylight alternative was selected as the beach has nearshore habitat attractants such as sediment shoaling, macro-algae beds, and potential forage fish areas.
-The preferred alignment also has the least infrastructure impacts, the lowest cost associated with these impacts.
+The preferred alignment also has the least infrastructure impacts, the lowest cost associated with these impacts, and is the only full daylight alternative.

 Describe your experience managing this type of project.